 And you could see it in the runners — the ones with good barefoot form finished the race and were tired from running but they had no problems with their feet.
 The ones with bad barefoot form had blisters and tears and abrasion.
 Their feet were hurting.

-A number of those runners came up to me after the race (I had an Invisible Shoe booth) and showed me their battle-scarred feet, some with a sense of pride (“Look what I endured!”) and others with resolution to “toughen up their feet for next time.”
+A number of those runners came up to me after the race (I had a Xero Shoes booth) and showed me their battle-scarred feet, some with a sense of pride (“Look what I endured!”) and others with resolution to “toughen up their feet for next time.”

 I did everything I could to explain how running barefoot is not a matter of pushing through the pain, or developing callouses.
 That it’s an opportunity to naturally find a light, easy stride that you can maintain without harming yourself.
 It’s about being kind.
 It’s about listening.
 It’s about learning to make adjustments.
 It’s about becoming your own coach.
 It’s about more than just the fun of being out of shoes… it’s about FUN for its own sake.